< Go to Pocket Knives

 We recommend this as a kid's first knife or for inclusion in a small emergency or first aid kit.

-This is the second least expensive knife we tested.
+This contender is the second least expensive knife we tested.
 Only the Top Pick Victorinox Classic is less expensive.
 Both are tiny and inexpensive.
 If one is comparing them directly, the Old Timer is a bit "classier" and has a locking blade, while the Classic has more tools and slightly better blade steel.
 Both are excellent products for what you pay.

 In short, we like the miniature stature and classic lines of the Mighty Mite.
-There are more usable knives in our test, and there are surely more sophisticated products, but we included the Old Timer for good reason.
+There are more usable knives in our test, and there are surely more sophisticated products, but we included the Old Timer for a good reason.
 It is tiny, reliable, and serves as a throwback to your grandfather's pocket collection.
 The liner lock brings a modern up date to the knife.

 — Jediah Porter